|

 Page Top

-C. Use a macro [Note
+C. Use a macro to fill in a form document

-that creating a macro with a pop-up dialog to receive, and then
+Note: Creating a macro with a pop-up dialog to receive, and then

 use, data input requires knowing how to write macros with the